Òraid / Talk: How we see our Highland landscapes, Mairi McFadyen

 Rather than drawing on the creativity of ‘the artist,’ as someone else, there is a sense too in which we must become artists ourselves.
-German artist Joseph Beuys famously said – ‘every man is an artist.’
-He did not mean that we can all pick up a paintbrush; rather, this is the idea that we all have the power to transform and be transformed in a constant creative process.
-Beuys believed that this capacity, and with it the capacity to shape our society, is the birthright of all human beings.
+This does not mean that we should all pick up a paintbrush; rather, this is the idea that we all have the power to transform and be transformed in a constant creative process.
 This is what underpins the idea of creative activism, something we will talk about in workshops later.

 I started by painting a bleak picture.
 I’ll finish on a positive, because there are hugely positive stories to tell.
 We can see glimpses of the future right here in the present.
 In very recent times, we have all felt that cultural energy, witnessed a blossoming of cultural confidence and consciousness.
 There is evidence of a live, lasting culture all around, and increasingly so.